 The result of this can be that we start to feel exhausted and stressed out.
 Anxiety can creep in or existing symptoms of anxiety can increase.
 Depression can also worsen and our self-esteem and self-confidence can reduce.

 Self-care can prevent or improve feelings or stress, anxiety or depression by giving you the time and space to do something that nurtures your mental, emotional or physical wellbeing.

 This doesn’t mean getting all zen and meditating every day (although if that’s what you enjoy, go for it!).
 It means listening to your body and mind, and doing things to give yourself a break.

 And if it seems daunting to fit yet another thing into the hectic demands of day-to-day life, be reassured that you don’t need to start finding large amounts of time to dedicate to it – although the more self-care you can do, the better.
 Even taking just a couple of minutes, a few times a day can make a big difference.

-You can practice self-care in all sorts of ways simply by doing anything that’s about taking time for you.
+You can practise self-care in all sorts of ways simply by doing anything that’s about taking time for you.
 Here are some tips to get you started: